sylt-collab/SYLT-JSON/README.md

 SYLT-JSON
 ========
-DEVSOUND LOW-LEVEL JSON PARSING LIBRARY
+DEVSOUND LOW-LEVEL JSON PARSING/TOKENIZER LIBRARY
 -------------------------------------
 <sup>And some other funky character conversion stuff, like Base-64 and Latin-1 to/from UTF-8</sup>